 - Apply online for an Internship.

-- Secure approvals from your academic advisor, the director of business experiential leaning, and the business admin department chair before registration.
+- Secure approvals from your academic advisor, the Director of Business Experiential Learning and Internships, and the Nicolais School of Business Dean before registration.

 - Register for BU397, a 1-unit course requiring 120 internship hours, during the registration period for that semester.